 c) and finally, you will be able to craft precisely targeted campaigns.

-As a result, you will increase engagement.
+As a result, you will increase your followers and their engagement.

 And then, before you know it, you will be looking at increased loyalty and an established brand.